Managing small-acreage horse farms in Central and Eastern Oregon

 Forage-specific dangers to horses

-Some varieties of tall fescue and ryegrass, intended for use as turf, are purposely enhanced with a fungus that grows within the plant.
+Some varieties of tall fescue and ryegrass, intended for use as turf, are purposely enhanced with a fungus (endophyte) that grows within the plant.
 It benefits the plant with increased heat tolerance, drought resistance and insect and disease resistance, but it also produces a toxin that causes reproductive and other health problems in livestock.
 Pregnant and lactating horses are particularly vulnerable.
-When buying seed, be sure to select an Oregon-grown, endophyte-free forage variety of tall fescue or ryegrass.
+When buying tall fescue or ryegrass seed, select an endophyte-free forage variety.

 Use irrigation water efficiently

-Many pastures in eastern and central Oregon are “dryland.”
-The plants depend on rain and snowfall — 8–20 inches per year — to supply their water needs.
+Many pastures in Eastern and Central Oregon are dryland.
+The plants depend on 8–20 inches per year of rain and snowfall to supply their water needs.
 These pastures are productive during the spring and early summer and sometimes for a brief time in the fall.
 Unless additional water is supplied through irrigation, the plants are dormant during the summer when hot, dry weather, combined with long days, reduces moisture stored in the soil.
-Plants also sometimes become dormant again under cold winter conditions.
+Plants also become dormant again under cold winter conditions.

-Figure 3 shows a typical season’s water demand by forage plants.
-Notice that the demand increases sharply from February through July, and then drops off as the days become shorter and cooler.
+Figure 3 shows the typical season’s water demand by forage plants.
+Notice that the demand increases sharply from February through July and then drops off as the days become shorter and cooler.

 Irrigation, combined with the correct type of pasture plants, nutrients and grazing management, will maintain active summer growth and provide supplemental feed during dry months.
 Your ability to irrigate depends on whether your property has irrigation rights.

-A number of irrigation methods are available, including flood, K-line, hand- and wheel-line sprinklers, “guns” and pivot irrigation systems.
+Several irrigation methods are available, including flood, hand- and wheel-line sprinklers, pod-line (such as K-Line), irrigation “guns” and pivot irrigation systems.
 The method you choose will depend on the system that came with the farm; the size of the farm; and the amount of labor, time and money available.
-If you use a solid set system for pastures, take care to protect the pipe from curious horses.
+Take care to protect the pipe from curious horses.

 Do not leave horses in the pasture while irrigating.
-To avoid plant damage and soil compaction, wait until the irrigation water has soaked into the soil (typically two to four days) before turning horses back onto pastures.
+To avoid plant and root damage and soil compaction, wait two to four days until the irrigation water has soaked into the soil before turning horses back onto pastures.

 Irrigation management is based on matching the plants’ water needs with the amount of water applied.
 For optimal production, pasture plants require 26–30 inches of water a year.
 All soils store water.
-Fine-textured soils, such as clay, can store more than coarser soils such as sandy loams.
+Fine-textured soils, such as clay, can store more water and for longer periods of time than coarser soils such as sandy loams.
 Sandy soils store little water.
 Plants absorb water efficiently from the soil until about half of the stored water is used.
-Irrigation (or rainfall) refills the soil’s storage capacity.
+Irrigation or precipitation refills the soil’s storage capacity.

-Ideally, irrigation refills the soil’s water storage capacity and is stopped before water is wasted by running off the field or sinking below the rooting depth of pasture plants.
-The time between irrigations depends on the season, the weather, your soil’s storage capacity and the rate of plant growth.
-In the hottest season, a growing pasture uses about 1/2 inch of water per day.
+Ideally, irrigation is stopped before water is wasted by running off the field or sinking below the rooting depth of pasture plants.
+The time between irrigation sets depends on the season, the weather, your soil’s storage capacity and the rate of plant growth.
+In the hottest season, a growing pasture uses about 0.4 inch of water per day.

 Irrigation is a technical skill and requires mastery of many details.
 An irrigation supplement to this publication is available online at OSU Forage Information System.
 An irrigation specialist at your local USDA Natural Resources Conservation Service office can assist in the development of a water management plan.
 Oregon State University Extension offices also can assist with irrigation questions, resources and management techniques.
 See “For more information” for sources on irrigation scheduling methods.

-Buffer strips on small-acreage horse farms protect creeks, other surface water and your wellhead from runoff from paddock areas or manure piles.
+Vegetated buffer strips protect creeks, other surface water and your wellhead from runoff from paddock areas or manure piles.
 Buffers can be wide, grassy strips (including your unused pasture) or strips of trees, shrubs or both.
-The latter stabilize stream or canal banks, filter some pollutants from runoff and may provide shade.
+They stabilize stream or canal banks, filter some pollutants from runoff and may provide shade.
 Buffers alone can’t prevent contamination of well water or streams, however; the key is to reduce contamination at its source.

 Summer pasture/winter buffer